IdrisGit/MarkUp/README.md

 # React-NoteTaker

 React-NoteTaker is a simple note-taking application built with React.
 It provides a user-friendly interface for creating and managing notes, with support for Markdown formatting.
+Update

 ## Table of contents